Blazorise/Blazorise.Articles/news/2022-09-27-release-notes-110/post.md

 #### 3. ScrollRowOnEdit

-Added ScrollRowOnEdit parameter to DataGrid VirtualizeOptions.
-When Virtualize is set, you may now disable the behaviour of scrolling the row to the top on edit when on DataGridEditMode.Inline or DataGridEditMode.Form by setting this new option to false.
+Added `ScrollRowOnEdit` parameter to `DataGrid` `VirtualizeOptions`.
+When `Virtualize` is set, you may now disable the behaviour of scrolling the row to the top on edit when on `DataGridEditMode.Inline` or `DataGridEditMode.Form` by setting this new option to false.

 #### 4. SelectedRowIndex

-Added SelectedRowIndex getter to DataGrid.
-This is an helper so you can quickly find the Zero-based index of your SelectedRow.
-It can be an useful API in conjuction with the ScrollToRow method, that takes in a Zero-based index of DataGrid row to scroll to.
+Added `SelectedRowIndex` getter to `DataGrid`.
+This is an helper so you can quickly find the Zero-based index of your `SelectedRow`.
+It can be an useful API in conjuction with the `ScrollToRow` method, that takes in a Zero-based index of `DataGrid` row to scroll to.

 #### 5. SortOrder

-Added SortOrder parameter to DataGrid so when the DataGrid sorting mechanism is set to multiple, you are able to configure the order of which the sorting of the columns takes place, this is specially useful, if you want to start the DataGrid sorted a certain way.
+Added `SortOrder` parameter to `DataGrid` so when the `DataGrid` sorting mechanism is set to multiple, you are able to configure the order of which the sorting of the columns takes place, this is specially useful, if you want to start the `DataGrid` sorted a certain way.
-    Please do take note, that for the parameter to listen to changes and be able to dynamically be adjusted to the DataGrid changes, you should use bind-SortOrder.
+    Please do take note, that for the parameter to listen to changes and be able to dynamically be adjusted to the `DataGrid` changes, you should use `bind-SortOrder`.
-    An example is when you have a Column A with a SortOrder of 2 And Column B with a SortOrder of 1, the moment the user removes the sorting out of Column B, the DataGrid will attempt to reset the SortOrder back to 0 as to accomodate the natural multiple sorting rules.
+    An example is when you have a Column A with a `SortOrder` of 2 And Column B with a `SortOrder` of 1, the moment the user removes the sorting out of Column B, the `DataGrid` will attempt to reset the `SortOrder` back to 0 as to accomodate the natural multiple sorting rules.

-Please do take note, that for the parameter to listen to changes and be able to dynamically be adjusted to the DataGrid changes, you should use bind-SortOrder.
-An example is when you have a Column A with a SortOrder of 2 And Column B with a SortOrder of 1, the moment the user removes the sorting out of Column B, the DataGrid will attempt to reset the SortOrder back to 0 as to accomodate the natural multiple sorting rules.
+Please do take note, that for the parameter to listen to changes and be able to dynamically be adjusted to the `DataGrid` changes, you should use `bind-SortOrder`.
+An example is when you have a Column A with a `SortOrder` of 2 And Column B with a `SortOrder` of 1, the moment the user removes the sorting out of Column B, the `DataGrid` will attempt to reset the `SortOrder` back to 0 as to accomodate the natural multiple sorting rules.

 #### 6. PageSize

-Increased default PageSize parameter value from **5** to **10**.
+Increased default `PageSize` parameter value from **5** to **10**.

 ### ModalProvider